hotwax/oms-documentation/user-manuals/inventory/inventory-management/product-inventory-view.md

 **Alternate Access Method:**

-1. Click on the `PIM` section, then select `Products` to access the Find Products Page.
+1. Click on the `PIM` section, then select `Products` to access the `Find Products` Page.
 2. Browse through the list of available products or search for the product name.
-Click on the name of the desired product to open its Product View Page.
+Click on the name of the desired product to open its `Product View` Page.
 3. On the Product View Page, locate and click on the `View Inventory` button to access the Product Inventory View Page, offering comprehensive inventory information for the selected product.

-### Overview
+### View comeplete detail of product's inventory

 Navigate to the `Overview` section on the `Product Inventory View` page to access essential product information, including product name, SKU, size, and color variants.